 Golf, horse riding and fishing are all available.

-Or maybe just sit back and relax beside the log-burning stove when the weather is inclement, pour yourself a chilled glass of wine and enjoy the stunning views.
+Or just sit back and relax beside the log-burning stove, pour yourself a chilled glass of wine and enjoy the stunning views

-A few personal recommendations, although there are plenty of recommendations given in our bespoke guides in the cottages that you can read when you arrive.
+Although there are plenty of recommendations given in our bespoke guides in the cottages that you can read when you arrive

 Pubs, Restaurants and Bars

-There are several pubs, restaurants and bars.
-The Plough is the nearest to the cottages and approximately a 5 minute walk away – always popular and a guaranteed warm welcome and serving home cooked food and local cask ales and a roaring log fire burning in the winter months!
+A 5 minute walk away from the cottages.
+Always popular and a guaranteed warm welcome, serving home cooked food and local cask ales against a roaring log fire in the winter months.

-The Wheatsheaf at Egton is a 10 minute drive away – a gastro pub with some very good reports!
+A gastro pub just 10 minutes drive away with some very good reports!

-The Star Inn The Harbour's Menus feature Catch-of-the-Day fish and meat specials and also world famous North Yorkshire Moors produce, such as furred and feathered game, as well as a seasonal All Day Menu.
-Desserts will come predominantly from the restaurant’s Ice Cream Parlour, including some childhood classics, brought up to date.
+Featuring Catch-of-the-Day fish and meat specials.
+World famous North Yorkshire Moors produce, furred and feathered game, as well as a seasonal All Day Menu.

-Harry’s Bar and also The Marine in Whitby are good places to eat.
-If you go to Harry’s Bar be sure to ask for a seat by the window to look out over the Abbey and the harbour, great place for sharing food – so good for groups to enjoy tasting lots of different plates.
+A seat by the window overlooks the Abbey and the harbour.
+A great place for sharing food – so good for groups to enjoy tasting lots of different plates.

 Littlebeck is a stunning waterfall walk up to Falling Foss, where you will find an enchanting tearoom set at the top of the magnificent Falling Foss waterfall, in the heart of Sneaton Forest, serving a selection of teas and scrumptious home made cakes and light lunches.
 Children can paddle in the Beck and play pooh sticks on the footbridge or play in the playpark.